Blackburn Baffin: Operational service

 During August 1937, New Zealand arranged to acquire an initial batch of 12 Baffins from the Air Ministry, these were delivered in November of that year.
 The ministry subsequently approach the country seeking to sell further aircraft, thus 17 of the best-condition Baffins still in storage were also purchased and delivered throughout 1938.
 Despite the arrival of more capable types, these aircraft were equipped by the Territorial Air Force (reserve) squadrons based in Auckland, Wellington, and Christchurch as it was felt that the Baffin's obsolescence did not impinge on its value for conducting local coastal defence operations.

 By September 1939, all three reserve squadrons had been fully equipped.
 It is believed that 24 Baffins were in an operational condition at the outbreak of the Second World War, 16 of which being stationed in Wellington while eight were based in Christchurch.
 These aircraft had been largely utilised as trainers prior to hostilities but, with the realisation of the threat posed by surface raiders, New Zealand's Baffins were returned to the active list.
 They were often dispatched on sea reconnaissance missions, aimed at maintaining awareness of nearby shipping and identifying potential threats.

 During March 1940, all of the surviving aircraft were merged into the NZ General Reconnaissance Squadron based at Whenuapai.
-In 1941, this unit was subsequently redesignated 1 GR Squadron, at which point half its strength was transferred to 3 GR Squadron.
-Baffins continued to patrol the approaches to Lyttleton, Dunedin, and the Foveaux Straits up until this point.
-The type was replaced by the larger American-built Lockheed Hudson before the outbreak of war with Imperial Japan; the last Baffins were reportedly broken up at Rongotai in 1941.
+In 1941, this unit was redesignated 1 GR Squadron, at which point half its strength was transferred to 3 GR Squadron.
+Baffins continued to patrol the approaches to Lyttelton, Dunedin, and the Foveaux Straits up until this point.
+The type was replaced by the larger American-built Lockheed Hudson before the outbreak of war with Imperial Japan.
+The last Baffins were reportedly broken up at Rongotai in 1941.